ComputerArcades/HealFolio/README.md

 Computer performance is the amount of work accomplished by a computer system .
 Depending on the context, high computer performance may involve one or more of the following:

--Short response time for a given piece of work
+-Short response time for a given piece of work.

--High throughput (rate of processing work)
+-High throughput (rate of processing work).

--Low utilization of computing resource(s)
+-Low utilization of computing resource(s).

--High availability of the computing system or application -Fast (or highly compact) data compression and decompression -High bandwidth
+-High availability of the computing system or application.

+-Fast (or highly compact) data compression and decompression.

+-High bandwidth.

 -Short data transmission time

 ##### 3.3.4 Supportability